Overview, Configuration, and Implementation Information18 minute read Download PDF

 As with everything else in Ignition, historian functionality is modular.
 Several modules are often used together to provide a complete system.
-Often, users combine Ignition’s historian functionality with SCADA, HMI, IIoT, or MES functionality.
+Often, users combine Ignition’s historian functionality with SCADA, HMI, IIoT, ERP, or MES functionality.

 Although many people think of Ignition’s Tag Historian Module as the “Ignition Historian,” a full data historian often is described by not only storing tag data, but also storing event-based data and providing visualization.
 As such, this document covers the modules for those features.

 Diagram 1: One possible configuration of modules when Ignition is used as a data historian.

 Ignition’s modular architecture allows for the choice between using a single module or using multiple modules for a given installation.
 The bare minimum needed to use Ignition as a tag historian is the Tag Historian Module.
 Many companies use more modules, especially if event-based storage is needed or direct device communication will be used.
 The modules that are used in a typical system are outlined below.